Mikita Brottman

-Mikita Brottman, née Mikita Hoy, (born 1966) is a British American non-fiction author, scholar, and psychologist known for her interest in true crime.
+Mikita Brottman is a British American non-fiction author, scholar, and psychoanalyst known for her interest in true crime.
 Her writing blends a number of genres, often incorporating elements of autobiography, psychoanalysis, forensic psychology, and literary history.

 Life and career

 Brottman was born in Sheffield, England, and educated at St. Hilda's College and St. Hugh's College, University of Oxford, from which she received a D.Phil in English Language and Literature (1994).

 She was Visiting Professor of Comparative literature at Indiana University and was Chair of the Program in Humanities with an emphasis in Depth Psychology at the Pacifica Graduate Institute from 2008 to 2010.
 She is a certified psychoanalyst and a full faculty Professor in the Department of Humanistic Studies at the Maryland Institute College of Art, in Baltimore.

-Brottman also works in the Maryland prison system and in forensic psychiatric facilities.
+Brottman has also worked in the Maryland prison system and in forensic psychiatric facilities.